HIPERFIT/hiperfit.github.com/publications.md

 ---
 {% include JB/setup %}

+* Kenneth Bruhn, Per Linnemann and Mogens Steffensen. __A Comparison of Modern Investment-Linked Pension Savings Products__.
+In _Annals of Actuarial Science_.
+2014.
+To appear.

+* Morten Tolver Kronborg and Mogens Steffensen. __Optimal Consumption, Investment and Life insurance with Surrender Option Guarantee__.
+In _Scandinavian Actuarial Journal_.
+[DOI:10.1080/03461238.2013.775964](http://www.tandfonline.com/doi/abs/10.1080/03461238.2013.775964?journalCode=sact20#).
+2014.

+* Kenneth Bruhn and Mogens Steffensen. __Optimal Smooth Consumption and Annuity Design__.
+In _Journal of Banking and Finance_.
+37(8): 2693–2701.
+2013.

+* Jan Palczewski, Rolf Poulsen, Klaus Reiner Schenk-Hoppe, and Huamao Wang. __Optimal Portfolio Strategies under Transaction Costs:
+Numerical Solutions for State-Dependent Drift__.
+In _European Journal of Operational Research_.
+2015.
+To appear.

 * Michael Hanke, Rolf Poulsen, and Alex Weissensteiner. __Where would the EUR/CHF exchange rate be without the SNB's minimum exchange rate policy?__ In _Journal of Futures Markets_.
 2014.
 Forthcoming.